FAQ: All Your Dog Trainer Questions Answered!

 We use a variety of tools that may or may not be introduced with your dog.
 We encourage all to have an open mind to tools and methods so we can use what works best for the dog and your goals.

 One tool is required, and that is the crate.
 You’ll learn more why in the program.
 Other tools such as food, prong collars, or slip leads, etc may be used or recommended based on what is helpful to the owner and dog to reach their goals.
-Once suggested, it is required to use.
-The trainer will know what is best, so your trust in your trainers suggestions is important.
+Once suggested, it is required to use if you wish to see progressive results.
+The trainer will know what is best, so your open mindedness and trust in your trainers suggestions is important.

 For more information on the training tools and how we use them keep reading the FAQ page.